Coggle/coggle-translations/README.md

 syntax of our l20n files you can read the [l20n tutorial](http://l20n.org/learn/).
 We use some html in our translations,

+## Found a problem?

+If you've found a problem with an existing translation, please open a [new issue](https://github.com/Coggle/coggle-translations/issues) to report it!

 ## Contributing Improvements

 We accept pull-requests to the `master` branch, which we'll then test and merge